bewakes/bs-form/README.md

 - `required`: If the field is required.
 Will display error message.
 - `displayCondition`: A function returning boolean value. `true` if needs to be displayed and `false` otherwise.
 The parameters to the function is an object that current form state represents.
 - `validation`: This is a function that returns falsy value if valid, else returns string that will be the error message.
 The parameters are the current field value, and current form object value.
 The library also has some predefined validation functions.
+- `allowedFileExtensions`: It is used when the input type is file.
+It is a string of allowed file extensions separated by comma.
+- `parseFileName`: This is a function that takes the file URL as input and parses the file name.
+The returned file name is displayed in the UI.

 ### Layout
 A layout defines how the form is rendered.
 This is basically an array of arrays.
 Where each element of array represents a row-wise  ordering of form elements.
 The values are just the names of the fields.
 Please refer to the example above for the usage.